DJ Class

 Daniel Woodis, better known by his stage name DJ Class, is an American DJ from Baltimore, Maryland.
 A veteran of the Baltimore club scene, he started his career in the early 1990s and gained attention with his Unruly Records releases, including the local hit "Tear da Club Up".
 In 2009, DJ Class scored his most commercially successful single to date with "I'm the Shit", which was remixed by several artists and subsequently became a top 40 Billboard chart hit upon being re-released by Universal Republic Records.

 Musical career

 Early productions

 Born in Baltimore, Maryland, DJ Class debuted as a DJ and producer in the early 1990s and became closely associated with the emerging Baltimore club scene.
 He released his debut single in 1991, gaining underground fame with his productions for the Baltimore club label Unruly Records.
-Among his notable releases during were "Wuz Up Baby" (1995) and "Tear da Club Up" (1999), the latter of which became a Baltimore club staple years following its release.
+Among his notable releases at that time were "Wuz Up Baby" (1995) and "Tear da Club Up" (1999), the latter of which became a Baltimore club staple years following its release.